Acceptd/ConstantContact/docs/Api/TechnologyPartnersApi.md

     $config
 );
 $encoded_account_id = a07e1lxqqqo0; // string | Specify the client's unique `encoded_account_id`.
-$body = new \OpenAPI\Client\Model\PlanInfo(); // \OpenAPI\Client\Model\PlanInfo | Update the billing plan (`plan_type`) for an existing Constant Contact client account.
+$body = new 'ConstantContact\Client\Model\PlanInfo(); // 'ConstantContact\Client\Model\PlanInfo | Update the billing plan (`plan_type`) for an existing Constant Contact client account.
 Options include:   - `TRIAL`: A non-billed account with an expiration date that allows clients to try Constant Contact product features.    - `GOLD`: A billable plan that provides all available product features.    - `SILVER`: A billable plan that provides all features available in the <code>BRONZE</code> plan, and adds some additional email campaign feature such as contact segmentation and social media advertisements.    - `BRONZE`: A billable plan that provides basic email and marketing tools.
 If updating from a `TRIAL` plan (`plan_type`) to another type of billing plan, you have the option to update the day of month (`billing_day_of_month`) in which to bill the client account.
 Valid values include `1` through to and including `31`.
 Any additional billing plan properties and values that you include in the request body are ignored.
 If you are not on the latest billing plan, contact the Constant Contact Partner Team.
 However, older billing plans and `plan_type` enum values will continue to be supported.

 try {
     $result = $apiInstance->setPlan($encoded_account_id, $body);